- Search The Registry

 Fort Pocahontas Plaque

 The fort was constructed by Black soldiers of the United States Colored Troops under the command of Brig.
 Gen. Edward Augustus Wild.
-On May 24, 1864, in the Battle of Wilson's Wharf, the partially completed fort was attacked by an estimated 2,500 Confederate cavalry under Fitzhugh Lee.
-The attack was successfully repelled by approximately 1,100 troops under General Wild, aided by naval gunfire from the USS Dawn.
-According to research by Ed Besch, a Virginia military historian who is credited with much of the rediscovery of the "lost" site of the fort, Lee was humiliated by defeat at the hands of Black Union soldiers at a time when he was a candidate for promotion.
+On May 24, 1864, in the Battle of Wilson's Wharf, an estimated 2,500 Confederate cavalry attacked the partially completed fort under Fitzhugh Lee.
+Approximately 1,100 troops repelled the attack under General Wild, aided by naval gunfire from the USS Dawn.
+According to research by Ed Besch, a Virginia military historian credited with much of the rediscovery of the "lost" site of the fort, Lee was humiliated by defeat at the hands of Black Union soldiers when he was a candidate for promotion.